obieh/nginx-k8s-Tshoot/README.md

 ![apply-again](./img/k-apply-afta-delete.png)

 ### The pod have been created successful.
-Let me run other T-shhot command to ascertain pod is running.
+Let me run other T-shot command to ascertain pod is running.

 * Run `k get pods -n dev` to see pod details.